 | Roof work requiring panel removal | Possible over a multi-decade lifespan, depending on roof condition |

-I explained that “low-maintenance” is a genuinely fair characterization for the day-to-day experience of owning a solar system, but that budgeting specifically for an eventual inverter replacement, and periodically checking production monitoring as a low-effort habit, represents a more complete and honest picture than either the “completely maintenance-free” framing or the more alarmist “significant ongoing upkeep” framing they had also encountered, neither of which quite captured the genuine, moderate reality of what solar system ownership actually involves over its full multi-decade lifespan.
+“Low-maintenance” is a fair label for the day-to-day experience of owning a solar system — you’re not out there doing regular upkeep.
+But budgeting for an eventual inverter replacement, and building the habit of checking production monitoring now and then, gives you a fuller and more honest picture than either “completely maintenance-free” or the more alarmist “significant ongoing upkeep” framing.
+Neither extreme quite matches the moderate reality of what owning a solar system actually involves over its multi-decade lifespan.

-Are you trying to understand the full long-term cost picture for a system you are considering?
-Describe your situation and I can help you think through what specific maintenance-related costs would be reasonable to factor into your overall budget.
+Are you trying to map out the full long-term cost picture for a system you’re considering?
+Describe your situation and I can help you work out which maintenance-related costs are worth building into your budget.

 🔗 Recommended Reading